Best dewy foundations for every skin type

 Koh Gen Do Maifanshi Aqua Foundation

-This long-wearing, lightweight foundation gives the skin a natural luminous glow that’s flattering for normal, dry and combination skin.
+This long-wearing lightweight foundation gives the skin a natural luminous glow that’s flattering for normal, dry and combination skin.
 It’s sweat- and oil-resistant, making it an excellent choice for warmer weather.
-The formula is also paraben-, sulfate- and phthalate-free.
+It’s also paraben-, sulfate- and phthalate-free.

 Undone Beauty Unfoundation Light Coverage Glow Tint

 If you prefer a no-makeup makeup look, you’ll definitely want to consider this light coverage foundation.
-The coverage is buildable, though, so you can add a little extra when you need it.
+The coverage is buildable, too, so you can add a little extra when you need it.
 It’s vegan and cruelty-free and contains coconut extract to deliver a natural dewy finish.

 Clinique Even Better Glow Light Reflecting Makeup

-A lightweight formula, this dermatologist-tested foundation provides a luminous finish that works well for normal, combination and even sensitive skin.
+This lightweight dermatologist-tested foundation provides a luminous finish that works well for normal, combination and even sensitive skin.
 The formula contains vitamin C and E to help brighten the skin and SPF 15 to protect against sun damage.
-It’s sweat- and humidity-resistant too.
+It’s sweat- and humidity-resistant, too.

+This foundation makes skin glow thanks to marula oil that’s extremely moisturizing.
+It also contains nourishing plant ingredients, and is vegan and cruelty-free.
+Although lightweight, it provides medium coverage and all-day wear.

-Sold by Sephora, Macy’s and Ulta
+Sold by Sephora, Amazon and Ulta Beauty

 Wet n Wild Bare Focus Tinted Hydrator